-- The RPD MUST connect to only one 55-2 Controller. - The RPD MUST support reception of 55-2 specific L2TPv3 multicast packets containing downstream ATM cells and metadata. - The RPD MUST support 55-2 specific IP and L2TPv3 Encapsulation of upstream ATM cells and metadata. - The RPD MUST support sending at least one L2TPv3 upstream tunnel per RPD to the 55-2 Controller. - The RPD MAY support sending additional L2TPv3 upstream tunnels (up to one tunnel per SCTE 55-2 demodulator on the RPD). - The RPD MAY support sending upstream data from up to 8 demodulators on a single upstream tunnel. - The RPD MUST support forwarding of IP unicast packets to the 55-2 Controller. - The RPD MUST support GCP configuration by the 55-2 Controller using authenticated and secured connections.

-• The RPD MUST support an authenticated and secured L2TPv3 control connection with the 55-2 Controller as described in section 6.6.2.1 of [R-PHY].
+- The RPD MUST connect to only one SCTE 55-2 Controller. - The RPD MUST support reception of SCTE 55-2-specific L2TPv3 multicast packets containing downstream ATM cells and metadata. - The RPD MUST support SCTE 55-2-specific IP and L2TPv3 encapsulation of upstream ATM cells and metadata. - The RPD MUST support sending at least one L2TPv3 upstream tunnel per RPD to the SCTE 55-2 Controller. - The RPD MAY support sending additional L2TPv3 upstream tunnels (up to one tunnel per SCTE 55-2 demodulator on the RPD). - The RPD MAY support sending upstream data from up to 8 demodulators on a single upstream tunnel. - The RPD MUST support forwarding of IP unicast packets to the SCTE 55-2 Controller. - The RPD MUST support GCP configuration by the SCTE 55-2 Controller using authenticated and secured connections. - The RPD MUST support an authenticated and secured L2TPv3 control connection with the SCTE 55-2 Controller as described in [R-PHY].